redballoonio/video-plugin/readme.md

 `title="show/hide" (default: "show")`

-Whether to show or hide the video's title.
-This option is only used when the video is output using the id attribute.
+Whether to show or hide the video's title (only works with videos added as a custom post).

 `title_style="[css-class]" (default: blank)`